SuboptimalEng/orbital/README.md

 # 💻 Developer Guide

 This part of the README is dedicated to anyone who wishes to get into the technical details of Orbital.
-(Disclaimer: I started learning React and TypeScript two months ago so I would really appreciate any feedback on the code!)
+For what it's worth, I started learning React and TypeScript two months ago so I would really appreciate any feedback on the code!

 ## Tech Stack